KrauseFx/krausefx.com/_posts/2022-06-10-ios-privacy-instagram-and-facebook-can-track-anything-you-do-on-any-website-in-their-in-app-browser.md

 &ndash; [Daring Fireball](https://daringfireball.net/linked/2022/02/03/facebook-apple-browser-carve-out) & [MacWorld](https://www.macworld.com/article/611551/facebook-app-tracking-transparency-iphone-quarterly-results.html)

-With 1 Billion active Instagram users, the amount of data Meta can collect by injecting Meta tracking code into every third party website opened from the Instagram & Facebook app is a staggering amount.
+With 1 Billion active Instagram users, the amount of data Instagram can collect by injecting the tracking code into every third party website opened from the Instagram & Facebook app is a staggering amount.

-With web browsers and iOS adding more and more privacy controls into the user’s hands, it becomes clear why Meta is interested in monitoring all web traffic of external websites.
+With web browsers and iOS adding more and more privacy controls into the user’s hands, it becomes clear why Instagram is interested in monitoring all web traffic of external websites.

 > Facebook bombarded its users with messages begging them to turn tracking back on.
 It threatened an antitrust suit against Apple.
 It got small businesses to defend user-tracking, claiming that when a giant corporation spies on billions of people, that’s a form of small business development.